Robert Borden: Pre-war Canada

 Also in 1912, the provinces of Manitoba, Ontario, and Quebec were expanded through the Manitoba Boundaries Extension Act, the Ontario Boundaries Extension Act, and the Quebec Boundaries Extension Act.
 These three provinces would take up the southern portion of the Northwest Territories.

-In 1912 and 1913, Borden's government sought to pass a naval bill that would have sent $35 million for the construction of three dreadnoughts for the British Navy.
+In 1912 and 1913, Borden's government sought to pass the Naval Aid Bill, which would have sent $35 million for the construction of three dreadnoughts for the British Navy.
 Laurier, now Opposition leader, argued that the bill would threaten Canadian autonomy.
 In May 1913, the bill was blocked by the Liberal-controlled Senate.

 On June 22, 1914, Borden was knighted; King George V appointed him a knight grand cross of the Order of St Michael and St George.
+He was the last Canadian prime minister to receive a knighthood.

 First World War

 In late July, Borden and his wife, Laura, went for a vacation to the Muskoka District Municipality.
 However, the trip was cut short after World War I broke out in Europe.
 On July 31, the Bordens were on a train for Toronto.
 The next day, he returned to Ottawa.
 The British declaration of war on August 4, 1914, automatically brought Canada into the war.